rasmusgrowup/BobbyHood/README.md

 into joining your adventure, by becoming a volunteer at UNICEF.

+To complete the game, you must find and talk to all NPCs in the game, return safely to your boss at UNICEF and return the collected items.

 ## Workflow

 Before creating a new branch, pull the changes from upstream.